Food Phobia Causes & Triggers

 We are grateful to Drs.
 Lask and Bryant-Waugh for calling attention to this condition.
 Click here for the full article.
-In the interests of full disclosure, Dr. Lask has worked and continues to work with Kartini Clinic staff on various research projects, for which he is not compensated by Kartini Clinic.
+In the interests of full disclosure, Dr. Lask worked with Kartini Clinic staff on various research projects, for which he was not compensated by Kartini Clinic.

-For more information about our food phobia treatment program, call us on 503 249 8851 and ask to speak our intake coordinator.
+For more information about our food phobia treatment program, please call us at 971-319-6800 and speak to our intake coordinator.
 You may also submit an online request below.
 We answer all requests promptly.